Costa Rica Caribbean Beaches: Magical Locations on the Caribbean Coast

 Transportation in Tortuguero is mostly by boat and things are quite self-contained within the properties as it’s difficult to walk around past the main town.
 There aren’t really any roads.

-Also, note that swimming isn’t really allowed at Tortuguero beach due to the strong currents.
+Also, note that swimming isn’t really allowed at Tortuguero Beach due to the strong currents.
+For this reason, if you want a family-friendly beach or one that’s great for swimming, this one isn’t it but the lagoon makes a nice alternative.

 There are a handful of lovely small hotels in Tortuguero.
 My favourites are:

-Mawamba Lodge Tortuguero – One of the best hotels in the area Mawamba offer beautiful wooden cabins right in the middle of the jungle.
+Mawamba Lodge Tortuguero – One of the best Costa Rica resorts on the Caribbean side, Mawamba offer beautiful wooden cabins right in the middle of the jungle.
 The property sits between the lagoon and the beach and has direct beach access for you to enjoy during your trip to Tortuguero.
 Their rooms give you the most amazing boho, minimal wooden cabin vibes.

 Laguna Lodge – Another spectacular choice in Tortuguero, Laguna Lodge is right by the water and steps away from the beach.
 Enjoy a comfortable, wooden cabin surrounded by jungle and relax on the front porch in a rocker with a book when you’re not enjoying the beach.